nkhusainy/nkhusainy.github.io/README.md

 Kinan's Website

-The website is at https://nkhusainy.github.io/
+The link to my personal website is at https://nkhusainy.github.io/ The link to the template on GitHub is at https://github.com/nkhusainy/nkhusainy.github.io